 Using Li-Fi to light and connect your workplace has many benefits:

 - Saves energy and money

 - Provides high-quality light with greater control and a lower cost

 - Improves transmission speed using low-impact visible light rather than the high-energy radio waves used in Wi-Fi

 “A Communication Medium of Light”

 Soon, companies, partners and employees will come to expect more from lighting than just light.
-The LVX Li-FI service is a smart system, providing easy control and operation, and a host of additional capabilities.
-If a lighting upgrade is in your company’s near future, consider implementing li-fi.
+The LVX Li-FI Platform is a smart system, providing easy control and operation, and a host of additional capabilities.
+If a lighting upgrade is in your company’s near future, consider implementing the LVX Li-Fi Platform.

 Our primary ecosystem access points are located in the Twin Cities of Minneapolis and St. Paul, as well as Alexandria and St. Cloud, MN, and Milwaukee, WI, with remote access from anywhere in the world.
 Contact us to get started.